 What is not subject to a General Petition?

 - Courses for which you wish to change from one grade type to another (e.g. P/F to grade type A, B, C, D, E or vice versa) will not be considered.
 See the Dean of the college in which you are majoring if you want a P/F course to satisfy a requirement.

 - Cancelled courses for which you were given a grade do not need to be considered.
 This is an administrative error.
-See the Office of Registration and Transcripts to have it corrected.
+Contact Registration, Residency & Transcripts to have it corrected.

 - Requests to change your record if you have graduated cannot be considered.
 The petition process is only available before the student's degree is awarded.